duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - demand segmation

 demand paging:
-- bring a page into memeory ONLY when it is needed
+- bring a page into memory ONLY when it is needed
   - less required
     - I/O
     - memory